The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass

-Our study further demonstrates that lensed quasar images are sensitive to dark matter structure in the gravitational lens.
-We are able to describe this exotic lensing configuration with relatively simple models, which shows the power of strong lensing to study galaxies and lens substructure.}
+Our study further demonstrates that lensed quasar images are sensitive to the dark matter structure in the gravitational lens.
+We are able to describe this exotic lensing configuration with relatively simple models, which demonstrates the power of strong lensing for studying galaxies and lens substructure.}

 \keywords{gravitational lensing: strong $-$ methods: data analysis $-$ galaxies: elliptical and lenticular, cD $-$ quasars: general}